udacity/github-copilot-python/README.md

 ### Installation

 1. Fork this repository to your GitHub account.
-Use the "Fork" button on the top right corner of the repository page.
+(You can use the "Fork" button on the top right corner of the repository page.)

 2. Clone your forked repository to your local machine.

+3. Open a terminal window and navigate to the "github-copilot-python/starter" directory.

-3. Create a virtualenv and activate it (optional but recommended):
+4. Create a Python virtual environment and activate it (optional but highly recommended).

 ```bash
 python3 -m venv .venv
 source .venv/bin/activate
 ```

-4. Install all requirements:
+5. Install required Python packages.

 ```bash
 pip install -r requirements.txt
 ```

-5. Run the Flask app:
+6. Run the Flask app.

 ```bash
 python app.py
 ```

-6. Open http://127.0.0.1:5000 in your browser.
+7. Open http://127.0.0.1:5000 in your browser.

 ## Project Instructions